thisisvillegas/thisisvillegas/README.md

 ## Let me introduce myself

 My name is Andres Villegas and I am Developer Advocate at BigCommerce, where I shares my experience and knowledge in order to empower and enrich the developer community.
 Prior to BigCommerce, I have experience in engineering, QA, and developer support.
-When I'm not  building projects using JavaScript, React, Node.js -- I'm behind his guitar, playing for two Austin-based bands, Cilantro Boombox and Superfonicos.
+When I'm not  building projects using JavaScript, React, Node.js -- I'm behind my guitar, playing for two Austin-based bands, Cilantro Boombox and Superfonicos.

 ## Projects I am currently working on